-First, consider your oven space.
 Don’t plan a menu that requires too many oven-roasted, braised, or baked dishes, unless you can do several of them ahead of time.
-Like pie.
-Always do pie.
-You can do dessert ahead of time, no prob.
-And you probably should.
-One less thing to worry about on the holiday itself.
-So if you want to roast vegetables and a ham, think of alternative cooking methods: stovetop, grill, sous vide, slow cooker, Instant Pot are great options for either dish.
+Like pie, or practically any other Christmas dessert.
+If you can make it in advance, you should; one less thing to worry about on the holiday itself.

 The smartest way to cook Christmas dinner.